What if my tax return will not be ready when we need to file the FAFSA?

 Can I expect my award to change after the freshman year?

 A FAFSA is filed each year to determine eligibility for federal and state need-based aid.
 Scholarships, most often, are renewed subject to renewal criteria.
-Click here for information on award conditions.
+Some have specific conditions so be sure to check out award conditions for more information.

 What is a Federal Subsidized Direct Loan?